mavlink/MAVSDK-docs/en/guide/toolchain.md

 DroneCore itself uses the [cmake](https://cmake.org/) build system, and we recommend that you do too.
 CMake is an open-source, cross-platform toolchain that allows you to build your examples on Mac OS, Linux and Windows using the same build file definition.

-Below we explain how to set up a minimal make file for your application.
+Below we explain how to set up a minimal build setup (**CMakeLists.txt**) file for your application.

 ## Build Definition File - CMakeLists.txt